oksanab91/widgets-manager/README.md

 # `Widgets Services AngularJS SPA with UI-Router`

-This project contains three main features:
+This project contains four main features:

-- 'List' of the data displayed in the table,
+- 'List' of the data displayed in the table
-- 'Detail' for each item in the list opened as a child state,
+- 'Detail' for each item in the list opened as a child state
+- 'Add/Edit' view to add new widget or edit an existing one
-- 'Modal' view which allows to remove any item of the list.
+- 'Modal' view which allows to remove any item of the list

+And routing states for navigation through the views:

+- 'widgets'
+- 'widgets.widget'
+- 'widgets.edit'
+- 'widgets.add'